-The opinions rendered herein are limited to the Delaware General Corporation Law (including the applicable provisions of the Delaware Constitution and reported judicial decisions interpreting these laws) and the federal laws of the United States.
+The Warrant Agreement is governed by the laws of the State of New York and, therefore, in rendering our opinion as to the validity and binding effect of the Warrants, we have relied upon the opinion of Latham & Watkins LLP with respect to matters of New York law.
+Except to the extent of such reliance, the opinions rendered herein are limited to the Delaware General Corporation Law (including the applicable provisions of the Delaware Constitution and reported judicial decisions interpreting these laws) and the federal laws of the United States.